faulander/P4S/README.md

 - Choose at least the profile with which the shows should be added to sonarr
 - Browse to shows
 - Click the add button on any show you want added to Sonarr

-## Known Issues
-### 400 Bad Request when opening the homepage at <ip-adress>:1337/
-Changed in .env.prod:
-DJANGO_ALLOWED_HOSTS=*

-### Cannot connect to Sonarr
-- Did you enter the Sonarr URL in the form of http://ip-adress:8989/api ?
-- Did you double check the API Key?
-- Is Sonarr reachable from where you installed P4S?

-## Release History
-* 0.4.0 (Current master)
-   * First Production version with docker
-* 0.3.0 (Development)
-    * Docker ready
-    * Switched to Whitenoise for staticfile serving
-    * Switched to DjangoQ for background tasks
-* 0.1.1
-    * Changes to application setup for docker environment
-* 0.1.0
-    * The first proper release

 ## Meta